makersacademy/takeaway-challenge/README.md

 and descriptions
 - I would also like the customer to be able to select which part of the menu they would like to view (mains, sides, drinks etc)
+- I would have added a way for the restaurant owner to add more dishes onto the menu
+- I would also look at a way of storing the dishes so they weren't hard-coded.

 ## Maker's Instructions